 What Dragonfly is all about

-Dragonfly recently turned four years old this summer.
+Dragonfly turned four years old in 2015.
 Four years and four Madison area studios is a testament to our community.
 I’m inspired by everyone who walks through our doors—sometimes I sit back in my office and I’m always overwhelmed with gratitude when I see the yogis walking through the parking lots on their way to class.
 Now, at our Downtown studio, I see people crossing State Street carrying their yoga mats headed to better their lives and feed their souls–the same State Street I walked every day for four years in college.
 I could have never imagined my journey would bring me back here.

 Dragonfly is designed with everyone in mind.
 We are breaking down the barriers, stripping away any preconceived notions about yoga, and creating yoga for the people.
 Dragonfly truly is for every shape, every size and every person.
 I don’t want anyone to feel intimidated or judged in our studios.
 I designed our studios to be warm and welcoming and I have specifically chosen instructors that are inviting, outgoing, positive, attentive, available, and kind (but they will push you to achieve your personal goals).
 Each one of them brings something unique and powerful to the studio and I encourage you to try them all!